kazumakano/cmd2sh/README.md

 ## Installation
 1. Clone this repository or Download zip file.
 2. Move this directory to your home directory.
-3. Execute `shrc.cmd` in order to load macros and add this directory to your Path environment variable temporaliry.
+3. Execute `shrc.cmd` in order to load macros and add path to this directory into your Path environment variable temporaliry.

 You don't need to execute `shrc.cmd` if you set the link of Command Prompt as following:
 ```cmd